Alternatives to imprisonment: Family involvement

 Family Group Conferences have been used in New Zealand since 1989 as part of both the youth justice and the care and protection process for children to address offending by children and young people as well as child abuse.

 Alternatives for drug users

 Despite the efforts of organization groups, such as the American Bar Association, in promoting alternatives to imprisonment, they seem to be ignored when it comes to the federal government.
 Some alternatives introduced in this article include confinement, community service, tracking devices, and expanded terms in halfway houses.
 Some other ideas include an increase in supervision for a decrease in time as an alternative to long-term imprisonment.
-This technically wouldn't be an alternative to incarceration, but rather to full-term supervision.
-There are often cases such as with parents and drug abusers that need special attention and aren’t so easy to incarcerate.
+This technically would not be an alternative to incarceration, but rather to full-term supervision.
+There are often cases such as with parents and drug abusers that need special attention and aren't so easy to incarcerate.
 Some argue that for less dangerous criminals, treatment facilities should be the first option.
 The Residential Drug Abuse Program helps inmates addicted to drugs get released early through the overcoming of their own addictions.